lmbarros/FewDee/README.md

   supported out-of-the box (and you can roll your own, if you wish).

 * *State Manager:* The good and old game state idiom.
-Neatly separate the title screen from in-game scree from the inventory screen, from the map screen, from...
+Neatly separate the title screen from in-game screen from the inventory screen, from the map screen, from...

 * *Audio:* Play audio samples and audio streams.
 Change their volume,